-With maximum temperatures topping 95°F (35°C) at the hottest time of the year in Bangkok, it is only natural that people are happily getting into wet and wild water fights.
+With maximum temperatures topping 95°F (35°C) at the hottest time of the year in Bangkok, it’s only natural that everyone happily engages in wet and wild water fights.

 The water fights began as a way to pay respect to people, and also to mark the traditional Thai New Year.
 It’s a tradition that the city has embraced enthusiastically.